 Parental counselling, by a trained and certified counsellor, is a way to help parents navigate this maze and come out unscathed on the other side with a smile on their child’s face.

-Parent counseling experts agree that there is no one and sure shot method of best parenting.
+Parent counselling experts agree that there is no one and sure-shot method of best parenting.
 As every child and its parents are unique humans with unique emotional makeup, their requirements are also unique and need a customized and bespoke solution.

 - Keeping children safe

 - Spending time with children and listening to them

 - Giving them unconditional love and acceptance

 - Showing them by personal examples the benefits of consistency and reliability

 - Setting and enforcing age-appropriate limits for them

 - Being familiar with their company, at school and in the locality